 Students must master techniques for basic life support for health professionals, such as one- and two-rescuer cardiopulmonary resuscitation, infant CPR, child CPR, and management of obstructed airway for all ages, before practicing skills for advanced techniques.
 Examinations include a written examination and demonstration of proper technique for intubation and ability to serve as team captain for a cardiac-arrest scenario.
 The student must pass each section for certification.

-Additional information about second-year courses is available on the Web Curriculum site.
+Additional information about second-year courses is available on Moodle.